Learning Resources:

 # Parameter and expansion

-from the beginning of the value stored invariable
+${variable#pattern}, it removes the shortest match ofpatternfrom the beginning of the value stored invariable.

 - When you use